Dihan69/CricShot10k/README.md

 ## About
 CricShot10k is a research project aimed at creating a large-scale dataset for classifying different types of cricket shots.
 It also introduces an automated data-collection method, where full-length match videos are automatically split into individual shot clips.
 This removes the major bottleneck of manually trimming footage, which is slow and time-consuming.
 In addition, a modified framework is proposed to further improve shot-classification accuracy.

-[THIS RESEARCH HAS BEEN SUBMITTED TO A REPUTED JOURNAL.
-FULL DETAILS WILL BE SHARED UPON ACCEPTANCE.]

 ## Dataset Distribution
 | No | Class Label       | Count |